magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 Distinguish yourselves from the monks and novices that don’t practise;
 be different from laypeople.
 Go away and reflect on what that means.
 It’s not as easy as you seem to think.
-You ask questions about meditation, the peaceful mind and the path all the way to but you don’t know how to keep clean the path to your kuṭī and toilet.
+You ask questions about meditation, the peaceful mind and the path all the way to Nibbāna; but you don’t know how to keep clean the path to your kuṭī and toilet.
 It’s really awful.
 If you carry on like this then things are going to steadily deteriorate.

 The observances that the Buddha laid down regarding the dwelling place are concerned with keeping it clean.
-A toilet is included amongst the – in fact it is considered to be a very small kuṭī – and shouldn’t be left dirty and slovenly.
+A toilet is included amongst the *senāsanā* – in fact it is considered to be a very small kuṭī – and shouldn’t be left dirty and slovenly.
 Follow the Buddha’s injunction and make it a pleasant place to use, so that whichever way you look there’s nothing offensive to the eye.

 Aow!
 That little novice over there.
 Why are you yawning already?
 It’s still early in the evening.
 Are you usually asleep by this time or what?